graybike/graybike.github.io/_posts/2014-09-27-structuring-sinatra-apps.markdown

 ## Part 5: Models & Database

 Alright.
 We've got our front end assets taken care of, a nice folder structure, and a route set up, it's time to add a database to our app.
-In this tutorial we're going to use a Postgres database (since that's what Heroku uses) and we'll use Sequel to manage this.
+In this tutorial we're going to use a Postgres database (since that's what Heroku uses) and we'll use Sequel as our ORM.

+#### Gems

 First, let's add a few things to our `Gemfile`: